 Create and share an MMPK that can be downloaded by mobile workers or copied directly to their devices.

 If a web map doesn't meet your offline map requirements, create and share an MMPK.
 For example, a web map may not support how you want to share your map.
 While mobile workers are responsible for downloading a web map to their device, MMPKs can be copied directly to the mobile workers' devices (sideloaded) before the devices are given to the mobile workers.
 It's not necessary to copy them before the mobile workers have the devices.
 Mobile workers can copy the MMPKs or download the MMPKs in Explorer using ArcGIS Online or ArcGIS Enterprise.
 However, copying them removes size limits on the MMPK (other than device storage space).
-MMPKs can also be shared publicly.
+MMPKs can even be shared publicly, or have expiration dates after which they can't be opened.

 Support for your data is another reason to use an MMPK, as some data that won't work offline in a web map can be used in an MMPK.
 For example, if you have layers that aren't sync enabled, or layers that aren't available as feature services that you don't want to publish (file-based data), you can package them in an MMPK and use them in Explorer.
 MMPKs also support more advanced symbology than web maps.